FAQs for "Adding a New Part or Product"

 21. Why might I need to enter the density of a product?

-• Entering the density of a product is important for products that have both mass and volume impacts, such as liquids or powders.
-This allows for accurate inventory management and billing
+A: Density is important for products with both mass and volume, such as liquids or powders, to ensure accurate inventory management and billing.

 22. How do I set the acceptance ratio for a product?

-• The acceptance ratio determines the percentage of passed versus failed samples required for an inspection to be approved.
-Setting this ratio helps maintain strict quality control standards.
+A: The acceptance ratio determines the percentage of passed versus failed samples for inspection approval, helping maintain strict quality control standards.

 23. What should I do if I need to create a new revision of a product?